verhas/jScriptBasic/site/basic.md

 * `SUB`/`CALL`/`RETURN` [subroutine and call](./basic/sub.md) using formal arguments and local variables

 * `FOR`/`TO`/`STEP`/`NEXT` [loop](./basic/for.md), using integer or float loop variable.
   Default step is 1.
-Checked at the head of the loop
+Checked at the start of the loop.

 * `WHILE`/`WEND` [loop](./basic/while.md)